 In 2001, Joseph wrote the novel manuscript he called Sands of Time, his first work in fiction, which came easily for him.
 Upon the advice of another writer, he set it aside for a one or two year fermenting period which turned into fifteen years.
 During that time he attended a short-story writers' workshop, lead by award winning short story author, Phil Deaver.
 Joseph spent several years writing short stories, many about his Forest Service experiences, all autobiographical fiction.

 Taking the plunge into self-publishing, Joseph selected a group of essays and poems for his first book, Canyon Breezes.
 The next year, he put together another couple dozen, most involved with his favorite subject—time—and published Zephyr of Time.
 All the while he was polishing Sands of Time, which he submitted to the hybrid publisher, Page Publishing.
 Page accepted it, and in March, 2018, Sands of Time was published.
 During the year long edit and publishing process with Page, Joseph polished a novella and a group of short stories, linked them thematically with the help of his new editor (wife Katherine) into a novel of short stories.
 Titled Tales of Ravens Nest, it was published in May, 2018.
 Heeding the advice of many, including writers groups, he joined Facebook as one aspect of marketing.
 Realizing he was gaining a new audience, he started writing short essays about current adventures and discoveries.
-Those essays will form a new book, scheduled for 2020.
+Those essays will eventually form a new book as well.

 Joseph focuses on what he sees (and hears) around him.
 “There is so much interesting detail in nature, I cannot spend ten minutes outside, whether on my own property or on a hike somewhere, that I don’t start composing an essay in my head.
 I want to capture that fascination and try and share with everyone else.”Living so many years in the slickrock canyon country of Utah and Colorado, he has become entranced by the concept of time, especially geologic time.
 “I have lived in many places that are very old geologically , such as the Black Hills of South Dakota, the Colorado Rockies, even my home state of Illinois.
 But the canyon country of the Colorado Plateau is the ultimate in geologic time.
 When we talk about millions and even billions of years this rock has been here, it humbles me about our miniscule time frame we live with for our own lives.”